ProFatXuanAll/terence-tao-analysis/README.md

 ### Issues

-I'm not a native English user, and do not have mathematical background.
-So any helps are appreciated, especially for the following things:
+I'm not a native English speaker, and do not have mathematical background.
+Any helps are appreciated, especially for the followings:

 - **Syntax** and **grammar** correction.
 - Making **proofs** more **rigorous**.